 Column A

 In column A of Appendix 3, the total eligible amount of expenditure to be recovered is to be reported cumulatively.
-This means that amounts which were reported as pending recoveries under previous accounting periods, should again be included as pending recoveries (i e amounts to be recovered) for the accounting period in question, unless they have been recovered (in which case they should be reported as recovered) or unless they are irrecoverable (in which case they should be reported as irrecoverable amounts).
+This means that amounts which were reported as pending recoveries under the previous accounting period, should again be included as pending recoveries (i e amounts to be recovered) for the accounting period in question, unless they have been recovered (in which case they should be reported as recovered in Appendix 2) or unless they are irrecoverable (in which case they should be reported as irrecoverable amounts).

 It should be mentioned that the amounts to be recovered pursuant to Article 71 (durability of operations) as at the end of the accounting year should also be included in this table.